Saving agrobiodiversity in Western Sicily

 The project will involve local farmers in the Marsala and Trapani areas to identify ancient crop varieties at risk of extinction and promote sustainable agriculture techniques.
 The crops will be recovered and cultivated at the Ficus center, involving youths with disabilities and vulnerable immigrants under the guidance of certified operators in horticultural therapy.

-This initiative is part of the FOOD (Ficus beyond any disability) project, in partnership with ANFASS (National Association of Families and People with Intellectual Disabilities and Neurodevelopmental Disorders), funded by Regione Sicilia.
+The initiative supported by SEF, is a complementary project to the FOOD project (Ficus Beyond All Disabilities), in collaboration with ANFFAS(National Association of Families and People with Intellectual Disabilities and Neurodevelopmental Disorders), funded by the Sicilian Region.